When to plant Tomatillo in McHenry County, IL

 McHenry County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 18 and first fall frost is October 20.

-McHenry County County sits in USDA Zone 5b.
+McHenry County sits in USDA Zone 5b.
 Tomatillo grows reliably in zones 4a through 11b, so it's a good fit here.

-Can Tomatillo grow in McHenry County County's climate?
+Can Tomatillo grow in McHenry County's climate?

 Your McHenry County Garden Planner — Free